cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 selected from the `PrepareProposal` step.
 In order to check validity of the proposed block, we must iterate over the list of transactions and execute them using the same mode/execution strategy as `CheckTx`.
 In other words, we execute each transaction using the AnteHandler only -- no messages are executed.
+However, we cannot just execute `CheckTx` again, because `BaseApp` already has a modified `checkState` at this point.
+So when executing `ProcessProposal`, we create a similar branched state, `processProposalState`, off of `deliverState`.
+Using `processProposalState` we execute the AnteHandler for each transaction.

 We will only populate the `Status` field of the `ProcessProposalResponse` with `ACCEPT` if ALL the transactions were accepted as valid, otherwise we will